Answered By: E-library Team Last Updated: 19 Nov, 2018 Views: 764

 - add any other mandatory details (some details are optional so you do not need to complete all the boxes)

-- the next time you access e-LfH you will find that your details are stored safely under "My Account".
+- the next time you access e-LfH you should find that your details are stored safely under "My Account"

 We recommend that you always sign on via: https://portal.e-lfh.org.uk/OpenAthensDiscovery to access e-LfH before you use any links that your are emailed or provided with on Blackboard so that your e-LfH profile is recognised automatically - select "Sign in via NHS England".